At Paladin Security, we encourage growth not only at work but externally as well.

 This isn’t the first time Paladin has been recognized for its commitment to Canada’s soldiers.
 Earlier this year, we were awarded a Certificate of Appreciation from the military for the creation of Operation Centre programs that support reserves in pursuing dual career paths.
 A member of the Armed Forces said then that this level of commitment and support is not common enough amongst our country and has held great value for them.

 Supporting our employee’s goals is at the heart of Paladin.
-Many of our officers go on to pursue successful careers in the military, law enforcement, healthcare, and countless other industries while many grow their careers internally due to our commitment to promotion from within (then and now link?).
+Many of our officers go on to pursue successful careers in the military, law enforcement, healthcare, and countless other industries while many grow their careers internally due to our commitment to promotion from within.
 Check out some of our past employee testimonials of how a position at Paladin prepared them to land their dream job!

 If you’re interested in being part of the Paladin Family, check out our Careers page.